j2labs/quickness/README.md

 The "11.10" above maps the code here to Ubuntu 11.10.
 Things will be upgraded when new Ubuntu's come out.

-## Background

-I have built many systems in my life.
-AWS has exacerbated this problem considerably, too.

-It can be time consuming, but all hackers eventually automate their daily life, as redundant as their code might be to whatever is already out there.
-It starts as a few shell scripts.
-It grows into some shell functions and environment variables.
-And then you have a simple environment that installs things for you.

-And then maybe you call it Quickness.
-And then you post it on your GitHub page.
-And it's really just a bunch of scripts that slap a system together.

-*Why’d you write it in shell anyway?
-That’s weird.*

-Well.
-It *does* capture the way I like systems to behave if they're fresh.
-Maybe you'll like the way my systems usually behave too?

 ## Just Launched A Box

 After launching a fresh box, open a terminal on it and run the following steps.